-Personal and professional conduct need to be in keeping with our reputation of providing quality education.
-Staff members have the responsibility to the College, to your fellow employees, to faculty and to our students to conduct yourself according to certain rules of good behavior and conduct.
+Personal and professional conduct needs to be in keeping with our reputation of providing quality education.
+The following guidelines are established to assist you in acclimating to certain rules of expected conduct.

 Confidential Information - In the course of your work, you may have access to confidential information regarding the College, students, or fellow employees.
-All employees are reminded that federal law protects most, if not all, information about our students.
+The Family Educational Rights and Privacy Act (FERPA) protects most, if not all, information about our students.
 Strict privacy laws apply to student records and non-public information about our students.
 No information about a student should be disclosed to another person without proper authority.